 Advanced Materials Research Experiences for Teachers (RET)

 The University of California San Diego MRSEC Research Experiences for Teachers (RET) program is aimed at providing K-12 and junior/community college educators with a summer experience in a MRSEC research lab.
 The participants are attached to one of the MRSEC RIMSE Summer Schools, where they receive an introduction to research in the materials science focus area of that particular RIMSE.
-As part of the experience, the RET participants will work on projects and modules that they can translate to their classroom back home.
-Our team of education experts in the RIMSE program work with them on materials science content, demonstrations, and course materials that dovetail with the current California Science Education Standards.
+As part of the experience, the RET participants will work on projects and modules that they can translate to the classroom at their institution.
+Our team of education experts in the RIMSE program will provide guidance on developing materials science content, demonstrations, and course materials that dovetail with the current California Science Education Standards.

 NSF-RET MRSEC trainees will be:

 • exposed to the grand challenges in the field of materials science;

 • trained in computational, nanotechnological, and /or biological methods aimed at making new materials;

 • provided mentoring and academic/professional development opportunities, including the potential to produce publishable research and participate in professional conferences.

 Applications are due by Monday, May 1, 2023 (11.59am Eastern Time)